The Tenerife Rambla now called Rambla (de) Santa Cruz has become #1 on my list for outings.

 In fact, a promenade, such as the Santa Cruz Rambla, is most enjoyable after a delicious meal.

 Start at Plaza de España and look out for the former Fort Almeida to turn left by a statue which looks like an angel.

 This Tenerife Rambla has changed names more than any other road on the biggest Canary Island.
-By the way, it's totally unlike the famous Castro trail a Rambla of Los Realejos.
+By the way, it's totally unlike the famous Castro trail a coastal Rambla of Los Realejos.